Burr3to/2D_Platformer/README.md

 *   **Player Character (Dragon Warrior):** Implemented with a state machine or equivalent logic for movement, combat, animation transitions, and interactions with collectibles and hazards.
 Sprite sourced from the "Dragon Warrior" asset pack.
 *   **Standard Enemy (Knight):** Implemented with basic movement logic (patrolling) and simple attack behavior upon player detection.
 Collision with hazards or player attacks triggers damage/death states.
 Sprites sourced from the "Knight Sprite Sheet" and potentially "Pixel Adventure 1".
 *   **Boss Enemy (Crimson Knight):** Implemented with a distinct state machine, larger health pool, specific attack patterns, and interaction with the dedicated boss health UI bar.
-Potentially adapted from the "Knight Sprite Sheet" or custom assets.
 *   **Hazards:** Static or moving objects with colliders triggering damage on the player upon contact.
 Examples include spike hitboxes, rotating sawblade colliders, and projectile scripts.
 Assets primarily from "Pixel Adventure 1."

 ## 5. Level Design Approach

 Levels were designed as individual scenes or distinct areas within a larger scene, allowing for varied environmental themes and obstacle arrangements.
 The approach involved:
-*   Implementing various platforming types (static, moving, destructible - if applicable).
+*   Implementing various platforming types (static, moving)
 *   Placing environmental hazards requiring precise movement.
 *   Designing combat arenas with specific enemy placements.
 *   Integrating timed challenge mechanics into certain layouts.